xlang-foundation/msquic-xlang/README.md

 [![nuget](https://img.shields.io/nuget/vpre/Microsoft.Native.Quic.MsQuic.Schannel?style=plastic)](https://www.nuget.org/profiles/msquic)

 MsQuic is a Microsoft implementation of the [IETF QUIC](https://datatracker.ietf.org/wg/quic/about/) protocol.
 It is cross-platform, written in C and designed to be a general purpose QUIC library.
 MsQuic also has C++ API wrapper classes and exposes interop layers for both Rust and C#.

+Building on the versatile foundations of MsQuic, MsQuic-xlang extends its capabilities by providing bindings for xlang, enabling seamless integration of QUIC functionalities within the diverse programming environments supported by xlang.
 ## Protocol Features

 [![](https://img.shields.io/static/v1?label=RFC&message=9000&color=brightgreen)](https://tools.ietf.org/html/rfc9000)